frictionlessdata/tabulator-py/README.md

 - `allow_html (bool)` - a flag to allow html.
 See [allow html](https://github.com/frictionlessdata/tabulator-py#allow-html) section.
 - `sample_size (int)` - rows count for table.sample.
 Set to "0" to prevent any parsing activities before actual table.iter call.
 In this case headers will not be extracted from the source.
 See [sample size](https://github.com/frictionlessdata/tabulator-py#sample-size) section.
 - `bytes_sample_size (int)` - sample size in bytes for operations like encoding detection.
 See [bytes sample size](https://github.com/frictionlessdata/tabulator-py#bytes-sample-size) section.
-- `ignore_false_headers (bool)` - a flag to ignore any column having a blank header.
+- `ignore_blank_headers (bool)` - a flag to ignore any column having a blank header.
 See [ignore blank headers](https://github.com/frictionlessdata/tabulator-py#ignore-blank-headers) section.
 - `force_strings (bool)` - if `True` all output will be converted to strings.
 See [force strings](https://github.com/frictionlessdata/tabulator-py#force-strings) section.
 - `force_parse (bool)` - if `True` on row parsing error a stream will return an empty row instead of raising an exception.
 See [force parse](https://github.com/frictionlessdata/tabulator-py#force-parse) section.
 - `skip_rows (int/str[])` - list of rows to skip by row number or row comment.
 Example: `skip_rows=[1, 2, '#', '//']` - rows 1, 2 and all rows started with `#` and `//` will be skipped.
 See [skip rows](https://github.com/frictionlessdata/tabulator-py#skip-rows) section.